DTThor/fullstack-react-app/README.md

 # fullstack-react-app
-A fullstack app built with React for practice
+A fullstack blog app built with React for practice